-Been printing orders from 3dhubs for quite a while.
+Been 3d printing quite a while.
 It’s easy for anyone with an object they need printed to just upload it and get it printed out.
 Come by and pick it up or I can mail it.

 It’s harder if you need something custom made.
 You have to do the CAD work first.
 Or course I can do that as well for you if you need something special.

 Order a 3D Print

 Been years since I updated things on this site.
 I thought I’d take a bit and get a new theme.

 Pardon the dust for a bit while I work things out.
 Feel free to contact me if something on the site isn’t working and you need it to 🙂

 Over the last few weeks I noticed this site becoming steadily slower.
 Turns out I had an unusual amount of requests for /xmlrpc.php.. which in turn caused the server to use up all it’s http processes answering bogus rpc queries for ping backs and whatnot that the nice script kiddies all over the world are trying to exploit I guess.

 So… took care of that.
 Hopefully things are back to normal.
 I’ll have to go back and re-evaluate if I actually want any of that functionality I guess.

 So the last project I worked on at work required some hardware enclosures, handles and a couple odds and ends that we decided to design ourselves and 3D print.
 So lucky me, I’ve entered the 3D printing arena.
 Been having enough fun doing it that I’ve started offering printing services to the local market.